golkelj/data-science-fundamentals/nn.md

 This calculates how much the first layer's biases (b1) contributed to the error.
 It's the average of the error at the hidden layer (dZ_1) summed across all training examples.
 This gradient will be used to update b1.

 In essence, backpropagation uses the chain rule of calculus to efficiently calculate these gradients across all the layers of the network.
 These gradients are then used by the Gradient Descent algorithm to update the weights and biases in a way that minimizes the Loss function, thus improving the network's performance over time.
-For backprogations we are going to take the output that was given and then go backwards as the name implies and find the derivative of the loss function in respect to its respective element at each layer.
+For backpropagations, we are going to take the output that was given and then go backwards, as the name implies, and find the derivative of the loss function with respect to its respective element at each layer.

 $$